PhysicalBit7/notes/docs/software-security/chapter5cont.md

 An attacker cna modify the instruction pointer and reference some shellcode, normally you cannot change the EIP directly.
 It is changed by transfer instructions like ret, jmp, call, and jcc

 # Executable and Linkable Format
 ELF stands for Executable and Linkable Format.
 It is a file format used for executables, object code, shared libraries, and core dumps in many Unix-like operating systems.
 The ELF format is designed to be portable across different hardware platforms and operating systems.
 It is the default binary format on most Unix systems.
-Describes the way in which your program is compiled in a way
+ELF files define a common binary interface between the operating system kernel, the program loader, and the executable code, allowing programs and libraries to be compiled and linked on different systems and architectures

 ## Global Offset Table
 The Global Offset Table (GOT) is a data structure used by shared libraries in the Executable and Linkable Format (ELF) to resolve external symbols(functions basically) at runtime.
 It is a table that contains the addresses of all global variables and functions that the library needs to access.
 This is included in any process that uses a library like `libc`.
-Basically provides a way for your code to know how to get to the dll.
+Basically provides a way for your code to know how to get to the DLL.
 It resides in the data segment and is changeable

 When a program is used as a DLL, the linker generates a GOT entry for global variables.
 It is essential for dynamic linking to work

 ## Dynamically Linking Process
 Every library function used by a program has an entry in the GOT that contains the address of the actual function.
-The libraries can be relocated. the linker is responsible for creating the Global Offset Table (GOT) in a dynamically linked program.
+The libraries can be relocated in memory upon execution.
+The linker is responsible for creating the Global Offset Table (GOT) in a dynamically linked program.
 When the linker links a program that uses shared libraries, it creates a GOT for each shared library that the program uses.
 The GOT is a table that contains the addresses of all the global variables and functions that the program needs to access in the shared library

 More specifically, before the program uses a function in a shared library it contains an address to the runtime linker(RTL).
 Control is passed to the RTL and it finds the mapping to the library which it then places into the GOT used after every subsequent call to that function